baweaver/octopress_blog/source/_posts/2013-09-25-migrating-the-old.markdown

 patched them up to detail HTML5 and some newer concepts, but they will inevitably need to be redone evantually as well.

+I do concede that I've posted this site with the default template still intact, something I intend to correct later, but for now it would be preferable to get a site up and running first.

 Here's to Octopress and getting back into Blogging!